What’s the Best White Wine for Cooking? Here Are the Top Bottles (and How to Choose Them, According to 3 Food Pros)

 4. Avoid cooking wines—and really pricey bottles

 If you wouldn’t drink it, don’t cook with it.
 “I recommend buying wines for cooking from a wine department in a grocery store or liquor store rather than off the regular grocery aisle,” Broglie says, “because the wines labeled ‘cooking wine’ usually have a ton of added salt.”

 But that doesn’t mean you have to go all out on a $100 bottle just for your braised chicken.
 “The best wines to cook with are inexpensive,” Beitchman tells us, “but that’s not the same as cheap.
 Use something under $15 a bottle and ideally that you enjoy (or have enjoyed) drinking.”
 When in doubt, you can always ask the salesperson at your wine store to point you in the right direction.

-If you’re lucky enough to have recently opened a bottle and have enough wine leftover to use in your recipe, by all means use it up; you’ll do double-duty by avoiding food waste.
-Beitchman also suggests combining leftovers from multiple bottles into one container for a general cooking wine—just make sure you label your concoction so it doesn’t accidentally get poured by the glass!
+If you have recently opened a bottle and have enough wine leftover to use in your recipe, by all means use it up; you’ll do double-duty by avoiding food waste.
+Beitchman also suggests combining leftovers from multiple bottles into one container for a general cooking wine—just make sure you label your concoction, so it doesn’t accidentally get poured by the glass!

 Best White Wine for Cooking: 7 Bottles to Try